stoufferlab/muritz/README.md

 		muritz src/data/unipartite-1.net src/data/unipartite-1.net

+7. For all the options available, run

+		muritz

 ## How to cite?
 To use this software, please make sure you cite both Bramon Mora et. al. (*Identifying a common backbone of interactions underlying food webs from different ecosystems.
-Nature Communications*, 2018) and Bramon Mora et. al. (*pymfinder: a tool for the motif analysis of binary and quantitative complex networks*. --)
+Nature Communications*, 2018) and Bramon Mora et. al. (*pymfinder: a tool for the motif analysis of binary and quantitative complex networks. bioRxiv*,2018)